Robjects-Timers/Timer_v0/README.md

 With this variation of timer, there are two inputs that the circuit will recognize.

+1. **High-level Trigger (3.0V-24.0V)**:

 _`[show trigger diagram here]`_

-1. High-level Trigger (3.0V-24.0V):
   the trigger is acknowledge at the rising edge meaning that both momentary and maintained (in off position) switches will turn on the circuit when you first press the button changing the trigger to the on position.
-With maintained switches, the circuit will not acknowledge the trigger until the next rising edge meaning you can keep it in the on position for as long as you like.
+With maintained switches, the circuit will not acknowledge the trigger until the next rising edge meaning you can keep it in the on or off position for as long as you like and the relay will only trigger on the up signal of a voltage spike in the 3.0-24 voltage range.
   _`[show trigger diagram here]`_

-1. Low-level Trigger (0V-0.2V): Similar to High-level trigger but voltage is high in the off position.
+1. **Low-level Trigger (0V-0.2V)**: Similar to High-level trigger but voltage is high in the off position (or very low voltage).
+This means, that you can tie a battery to the terminals and have the relay start when you disconnect the pins or turn the source off via switch.

     For our specific timer usage, I do not recommend this method to those expecting to use the circuit in the medium to long run, especially when testing a prototype.
 This is due to the continuous presence of voltage at one of the terminals of the button.
 Over time, there will be voltage drops which could eventually fall in the low-level trigger range if circuit is running long-term..
 Additionally, the posibility of accidental triggering is also much higher due to the possibility accidental stripping, tears, or breaks in the connections from moving the prototype which would be entirely avoided if a high-level trigger is utilized.

 Ultimately, the high-level trigger is ideal, as we can easily tie an external dc battery source with a toggle switch seperate from main power.
 This will incredibly increase the life-span of the battery, decrease material cost, and provide efficient modularity in case we want to upgrade, replace, or change the trigger source without reassembling the entire circuit.
 This is timer VERSION #0, and there is still much more to come so having organized and seperate parts Makes it incredibly easier to make on the spot changes which will increase my productivity and speed, even more in the long run.

+> - **Extra Note**:
-_`[show timing diagram here with flip flop included]`_
+> _`[show timing diagram here with flip flop included]`_
+>

-  [diagram of flip flop vs diagram of imagined timer hardware timing diagram or animation] For educated Electrical Engineers like myself, your brain might be screaming (or cringing :P) "flip-flops!
+>   [diagram of flip flop vs diagram of imagined timer hardware timing diagram or animation]
+>   For educated Electrical Engineers like myself, your brain might be screaming (or cringing :P) "flip-flops!
 AHHHH!" or some other familiar Digital electronic synchronization circuit.
+>

-  There are some differences of course to those pesky edge-triggered flippy flops. however, in real-time, "are they really even there...?"
+>   There are some differences of course to those pesky edge-triggered flippy flops. however, in real-time, "are they really even there...?"
 I mean, if flip-flop clocks fall so fast, are they really there?"

-You can use different switch options apart from the momentary push button since the timer hardware only turns on the countdowns on the start of a high output trigger.
-This means, the circuit allows even a latching switch (AKA SPST) to turn the trigger on or off for different durations without accidental triggers.

 #### 4. Relay Overview:
-In the timer hardware, our rela follows a standard configuration that is seen across all types of relays, with or without delay, potentials.
+In the timer hardware, our relay follows a standard configuration that is seen across all types of relays, with or without delay, potentials.

 ##### Relay functionality:

-  You typically have three pins to set up with this standard: NC, COM/C, NO.

-  When a momentary switch is not actuated, it’s in a “normal” state.
+  When a momentary switch/relay is not actuated, it’s in a “normal” state.
 Depending on how the button is constructed, its normal state can be either an open circuit or a short circuit.
+Futhermore, This configuration is typical standard that you might see association with switches, relays, and programmable logic controllers (PLCs).
+So it makes sense that the relay that our timer hardware follows this approach, characterized with by standard 3 pins naming convention NO, COM/C, and NC explained below:

   1. Normally Open (NO): This means that the circuit itself is broken in a normal state and is only a closed loop when the switch/button is pressed. it is not actuated meaning there is no current
   2. Normally Closed (NC): and the other hand, if the button is closed, unless it is actuated, it is considered a normally closed switch, where a press of the button will break the circuit, creating an open circuit